becojo/semsearch/README.md

 # semsearch

-CLI interface to create and run Semgrep rules that are more complex that what the Semgrep CLI can handle.
+CLI interface to create and run Opengrep rules that are more complex that what the original Semgrep CLI can handle.

 ```
 Usage: semsearch [options]